dotnet/runtime/src/libraries/System.Runtime.CompilerServices.VisualC/README.md

 * Shared between CoreClr and Mono: [../System.Private.CoreLib/src/System/Runtime/CompilerServices](../System.Private.CoreLib/src/System/Runtime/CompilerServices)

 ## Deployment
-[System.Runtime.CompilerServices](https://www.nuget.org/packages/System.Runtime.CompilerServices.VisualC) is included in the shared framework.
+[System.Runtime.CompilerServices.VisualC](https://www.nuget.org/packages/System.Runtime.CompilerServices.VisualC) is included in the shared framework.
+The package does not need to be installed into any project compatible with .NET Standard 2.0.